damog/blog/source/_posts/tbm-hackergotchi-with-the-new-crown.md

-Title: tbm hackergotchi with the new crown
+title: "tbm hackergotchi with the new crown"
 Date: 2005-03-02 04:30:46
 Tags:
 ---